AminaRepo/100_Days_of_ML_Code/log.md

  **Today's Progress:**  I searched for a way to obtain, from a KNN classification, an estimate of each classification: it is called estimation of the posterior probability.
 I found this article [Estimating the Posterior Probabilities Using the K-Nearest Neighbor Rule](http://alumnus.caltech.edu/~amir/posterior-prob-est.pdf).It referenced another method referenced in other papers ( on which the author based his ownn estimator ).
 I will try to apply the later one.
   .
-**Thoughts** I don't know if with the sikitlearn implementation, I can extract some necessary values.
+**Thoughts** I don't know if with the scikit-learn implementation, I can extract some necessary values.
 If I can't, I will have to implement the knn algorithm from scratch ( a lot of blogs already described how ).

  **Link to work:** no code yet